Is Spectral Width a Reliable Measure of GRB Emission Physics?: Introduction

 Such empirical procedures are powerful tools in astronomy.
 Without much effort or the need for computationally expensive physical models, the community can quickly categorize thousands of observations and provide tests for theoretical predictions from which models can be rejected.
+For this reason, many studies have begun adopting the width as a tool to advocate for photospheric emission \citep{Ahlgren:2015, Iyyani:2015aa, Iyyani:2016aa, Vurm:2016, Bharali:2017}.
 Therefore, these empirical tools must fully incorporate the properties of the observed data.
 The typical approach of post-processing unfolded, fitted GRB spectra introduces a bias; the inferred properties of the post-processing are influenced by properties of the functional form of the already-fitted model, and lose information that was contained in the raw count data.
 This is to say, that measuring the width of fitted Band functions does not directly measure the width inherent in the data.
 Herein, a different approach is taken to measuring the width of GRB spectra in order to incorporate properties of the folded data into empirical inferences.
 By modeling the width directly in the data during the fitting process, any bias introduced by the Band function's natural width is reduced.

 Even with the use of more predictive physical measures, the process is simply a substitute for the growing field of physical model fitting \citep[e.g.][]{Burgess:2014,Ahlgren:2015,Zhang:2016}.
 Thus it is now possible to evaluate the physical predictions of empirical measures directly.
 If an observed GRB can be fit with a physical model that would have been rejected by an empirical measure, then this empirical measure must be disregarded.
 The current paradigm of GRB spectral data modeling allows us to fit physical models directly to data, reject those models when necessary, and develop better theoretical predictions.